mhberger/jbake/README_mhb_sqlite-2021-05-30.md

 NOTE: This is still rough as guts and is a work in progress.

+* The tests pass using SQLite on M1 Silicon and Intel
+* At runtime, content is generated on both M1 Silicon and Intel, but dates are out (Timezone related)
+* Currently working on how the DocumentModel is persisted via Document and in Documents table.

 ## GitHub Isuses

 [JBake fails to run or build on Apple Silicon #709](https://github.com/jbake-org/jbake/issues/709)